Training of Trainers: Introduction to Restorative Practices & Using Circles Effectively

 Once trained, participants will be licensed trainers and able to provide this 2-day offering within their agency or limited geographical area.
 For organizations that have already held some amount of on-site training from the IIRP, this will provide a cost-effective way to continue to train new staff by becoming capable of providing this high-quality training "in-house."
 For others, it provides a way to initiate the implementation of restorative practices in your setting or conduct training in your locale.

-- Attend both the “Introduction to Restorative Practices” and “Using Circles Effectively" events.
-If you have yet to attend this training, view upcoming training dates here.
+- Attend both of the prerequisite “Introduction to Restorative Practices” and “Using Circles Effectively" events.
+If you have yet to attend these events, view upcoming training dates here.

 - Gain experience using these practices in your setting.